JjayFabor/Local-Events-Management-System-API/README.md

 ### User Roles and Permissions:

-- Differentiate between regular users and event organizers.
+- Differentiate between regular users and event organizers and admin.
 - Organizers can manage their own events.

 ### Throttling and Rate Limiting: